The paint group Tits Satake theory of hyperbolic symmetric spaces: the distance function, paint invariants and discrete subgroups: Introduction

 \section{Introduction}

-The aim of the present paper is to present, in a self-contained and well-organized way, a mathematical lore that was developed in the context of Supergravity theory, and is here enriched with new strategic ingredients in the perspective of applying such structures to an upgrading and improvement of the mathematical framework of Neural Networks, not excluding other possible applications.
+The aim of the present paper, as stated in its version of March 2025 when it was firstly posted on ArXiv, was to present, in a self-contained and well-organized way, a mathematical lore that was developed in the context of Supergravity theory, and was here enriched with new strategic ingredients in the perspective of applying such structures to an upgrading and improvement of the mathematical framework of Neural Networks, not excluding other possible applications.
+A little more than one year after its first posting, by the time we prepare it for submission to a journal, what in March 2025 was a speculative suggestion has been transformed to a large extent into reality through the developments described in the following list of papers of which the first is the present one: \cite{pgtstheory,TSnaviga,naviga,tassellandum,axialbeltra,geotermico,secondtemperature,terzatemperatura}.
+As we illustrate in some detail in the conclusion section \ref{zakluchenye}, the \textit{supervised} \textbf{Cartan Neural Networks} do by now exist in the formulation presented in \cite{TSnaviga} and the road to \textit{unsupervised ones with reinforcement} has been opened by the results that two of us with A. Sorin have obtained since December 2005 in the three papers \cite{geotermico,secondtemperature,terzatemperatura} concerned with Souriau Thermodynamics \cite{souriaub1,souriaub2,barbarpapad4, marlentropia,caldobarbaresco,barbaresco2,barbaresco3,marlegibbs,barbarpapad1,barbarpapad2,barbarpapad3,nebbo} and its extension.
+At the root of all such promising research lines stand the \textbf{Paint Group / Tits Satake theory} (PGTS) of non-compact symmetric spaces systematically exposed in this paper and the focal intuition that the geometrical lore established within the 50 year long development of Supergravity Theory, or inspired by it, is strategic for an efficient geometrical refoundation of Artificial Intelligence.
 The unconventional setup of this article, its content and the motivations for its writing can be understood only if we start from the general considerations exposed in the following subsection.
 Indeed the main ambition of, the present paper is that of providing a sound mathematical basis for \emph{a New Paradigm in the construction of Geometric Neural Networks Architectures} that will be developed in a series of subsquent papers partially already \emph{in fieri}.
 For this new paradigm we have devised the acronym \emph{PGTS Theory} whose rationale will be clear after reading the next subsection.